 Traditionally, our students have also been very successful in winning campus-wide awards.
 For the past three years, a history student has won the award for Outstanding Graduate Student in The School of the Arts, Humanities, and Social Sciences.
 See below for a list of recent awardees.

-The History Department is also proud of our students' engagement in scholarship and the study of history outside the classroom.
-In addition to our undergraduate history club, History Forum, our majors and graduate students have historically been well represented at Scholar's Day and some have traveled to present at undergraduate and graduate level conferences throughout the region.
+The department is also proud of our students' engagement in scholarship and the study of history outside the classroom.
+In addition to our undergraduate history club, History Forum, our majors and graduate students have historically been well represented at Scholars Day and some have traveled to present at undergraduate and graduate level conferences throughout the region.

 Follow the links below to see what our students are doing and how you can get involved!

-We are delighted to announce that the following students have won campus-wide awards for the 2011-2012 academic year.
-Congratulations to each of you!
+We are delighted to announce that the following students have won campus-wide awards.

 Dr. Ken O'Brien has been named a SUNY Provost Fellow for the 2013-2014 year.

 Dr. Bruce Leslie has been named a SUNY Distinguished Service Professor.

 The Malik Lecture will be held on Thursday, February 12, 2015, at 7:30 pm in the lecture hall (room 104) of the Liberal Arts Building.